Information bounds production in replicator systems: Results

-{The difference in $\langle \pr \rangle$ and $\langle \pr ^*\rangle$ quantifies the overall cost of environmental fluctuations.} Combining the above and rearranging leads to an expression of the expected productivity, our main theoretical result (see \appref{app:main-result-derivation} for a step-by-step derivation):
+The difference between $\langle \pr \rangle$ and $\langle \pr ^*\rangle$ quantifies the overall cost of environmental fluctuations.
+Combining the above and rearranging leads to an expression of the expected productivity, our main theoretical result (see Methods for a step-by-step derivation):

 In this expression, we have introduced the constant